 ##There’s An App For That

 In fact, many of the modern Corporate IT departments have been quite responsive to their employee’s request for better remote access solutions.
+You might have a great in-house IT team that is terrific at keeping your infrastructure up and running, but it often takes third party IT consultants like a virtual CIO to bring a fresh perspective on how you can use the right technology to improve your business operations.
 It’s not uncommon to hear about IT giving their users remote desktop or VDI access to corporate tools rather than handing out more laptops with tokens.
-I am even starting to see more and more companies producing web apps rather deploying full systems, now if Netweaver and Websphere could pick up their game and embrace Web Standards and HTML5 rather than plodding down the proprietary line any further.
+With the good quality app development nowadays, I am even starting to see more and more companies producing web apps rather deploying full systems, now if Netweaver and Websphere could pick up their game and embrace Web Standards and HTML5 rather than plodding down the proprietary line any further.
 Even the big CMS systems and ERP systems are not ony making their product more browser friendly but many of them are even adopting HTML and web standards for their staple IE only tools.
 Even Microsoft is making a big play with Sharepoint by making the MySite available to iPad Users as a corporate DropBox alternative, not to mention that 2010 is meant to be mobile-ready, its not exactly Safari ready yet but it is getting better and better all the time.
-There are even a slew of [SysAdmins and IT Professionals](http://arstechnica.com/gadgets/reviews/2012/04/the-ipad-as-a-sysadmins-tool.ars) that have made the iPad as much a part of their uniform as the pocket protector, taped horn rims and solar-powered calculator watch.
+There are even a slew of SysAdmins and IT Professionals that have made the iPad as much a part of their uniform as the pocket protector, taped horn rims and solar-powered calculator watch.

 ##The Legacy of Flash